 - Anxiety about menstruation

-Pain usually begins when menstruation starts (or just before) and persists for the first 1 to 2 days; This pain, described as spasmodic, overlaps the constant lower abdominal pain, which can radiate to the back or thigh.
+The pain usually begins when menstruation starts (or just before) and persists for the first 1 to 2 days; This pain, described as erratic, overlaps the constant lower abdominal pain, radiating to the back or thigh.

-It is thought to be due to an excess or imbalance of prostaglandins and leukotrienes in the menstrual fluid, which in turn produces vasoconstriction in the uterine vessels, causing uterine contractions that produce pain.
+It is thought to be due to an excess or imbalance of prostaglandins and leukotrienes in the menstrual fluid, which produces vasoconstriction in the uterine vessels, causing uterine contractions that have pain.